 Roshandan is another sustainable architecture technique that allows both air and light to penetrate inside the room.
 It is a combination of a skylight and ventilating window.
 This is a key element of many houses seen in the northern parts of India.
 Roshandans are traditionally located towards the high-end of the ceiling wall or on top of windows.
 The location of a Roshandan is of utmost importance as it allows the hot air close to the ceiling to escape and maintain cooler air inside.
 In winters, these are closed and used as skylights.

 When entering the hallway of a traditional building, one can observe high ceilings.
 This is mainly because a high ceiling allows the hot air to rise and escape from ventilators, forming a natural cooling effect.

 Today, Indian cities are building structures that operate against the immediate environments.
-Urban planners and architects in India and around the world should learn from the traditional architectures that not just support a sustainable living but stay in harmony with the environment.
+Urban planners and architects in India and around the world should learn from the traditional architectures that not just support sustainable living but stay in harmony with the environment.

-QM India - Preserving Traditional Architecture Techniques In Modern-day Stone Architecture
+Quality Marble Exports (India) - Preserving Traditional Architecture Techniques In Modern-day Stone Architecture

 Our company has supplied a broad range of natural stones to iconic construction projects.
-Two of them are The Dar-El-Salwa, Official Palace of the King of Kuwait and Al Baker Mosque in South Surrah - Zahra in Kuwait.
+Two of them are The Dar-El-Salwa, Official Palace of the King of Kuwait, and Al Baker Mosque in South Surrah - Zahra in Kuwait.

-Al Baker Mosque is constructed with Sarpagenti, Bottocino, Alicante, Shivakashi, Kashmir White, Indian Green, Lavender Blue and Tan Brown.
+Al Baker Mosque is constructed with Sarpagenti, Bottocino, Alicante, Shivakashi, Kashmir White, Indian Green, Lavender Blue, and Tan Brown.
 The mosque reflects traditional construction techniques like Jali and High Ceilings.